Skip Navigation

 Have your say...

 Our ethics are based on Methodist Church principles.
 We welcome feedback on an ethical issue.
-If you would like to discuss these please contact the Chair of JACEI Stephen Wigley on 020 7467 5245.
+If you would like to discuss these please contact the Chair of JACEI Rachel Parkinson on 020 7467 5245.